 The Meizu M3E comes with a better camera when compared to the Meizu M3 Note, it has a 13 MP rear camera which uses Sony IMX258 sensor with f/2.2 aperture and a 5P lens.
 The front camera has a 5 MP sensor and can take decent selfies.

 The Meizu M3E comes with m.touch sensor which can unlock the smartphone in a blink of an eye.
-The sensor is integrated in the Home Button.
+The home button hosts the touch sensor.

 The Meizu M3E comes with 2 nano sim and 4G LTE support and also has the USB Type C port for connectivity.

 Meizu M3E has already got 3 million registrations for the first sale on 14th August 2016 in China, definitely, these are not the pre-orders but an expression of interest from the buyers.
 The premium looks and great specs at an affordable price what else do the buyers want.
 Meizu M3E is definitely a smartphone to look forward to.